BY-LAWS OF THE NORTH TEXAS – AUDIE MURPHY CHAPTER

 The Executive Committee (EXCO) shall consist of: the President, President Elect, the Vice Presidents, the Secretary, the Treasurer, and the Immediate Past President.
 This Committee shall have the power to act in the Chapter’s name in situations requiring decisions before the next scheduled chapter meeting, and will meet at the call of the President.

-There shall be an Advisory Council comprised of representatives of the major Army stakeholders in the North Texas – Audie Murphy Chapter region as reviewed and determined annually by the Executive Committee.
+There shall be a Board of Directors comprised of representatives of the major Army stakeholders in the North Texas – Audie Murphy Chapter region as reviewed and determined annually by the Executive Committee.
 The Chairman shall be appointed by the President with advice and consent of the EXCO.
-These Council members may include, but may not be limited to the following: a.
+These Council members may include but may not be limited to the following: a.
 Chairman b.
 Spouse Activities c.
 Recruiting Command Liaisons d.
 Reserve Component Unit and Association Liaison e.
 ROTC Liaison f.
 JROTC Liaisons g.
-Liaison with West Point and Military Officers of America Associations h.
+Liaison with West Point Society and Military Officers of America Associations h.
 Military Order of the World Wars Liaison i.
-Operation Veterans Support (Rotary International) Liaison j.
-AUSA Resolution Liaison k.
+AUSA Resolution Liaison j.
 North Texas – Audie Murphy Chapter Leadership Program Director.

 The officers enumerated above shall be the governing body of the North Texas – Audie Murphy Chapter (North Texas – Audie Murphy Chapter).
 They shall govern in accordance with the By-Laws of the Association of the United States Army and the By-Laws of North Texas – Audie Murphy Chapter.